Liverpool Hope Logo Liverpool Hope Logo

 Hope’s research ethics policies, guidelines and procedures clarify the roles and responsibilities of researchers; they make sure that appropriate resources and skills are in place and they aim to prevent research misconduct.
 Thus, Hope’s culture of research ethics ensures the highest standards of rigour and integrity.

 Hope’s researchers apply and obtain ethical clearances for all types of research.
-The text-based research does not involve any human groups.
-Depending on whether a particular research project might include non-vulnerable or vulnerable human groups, the researchers would get sufficient training from their supervisors and or university-wide training sessions.
-Then, they complete and send the relevant application forms to the relevant supervisors or School Ethics Leads.
+From text-based research which does not involve any human groups to research with non-vulnerable or vulnerable human groups.

 Policies